Skip to main content

 bun run build:release

-The binary will be located at ./build/release/bun and ./build/release/bun-profile.
+The binaries are at ./build/release/bun and ./build/release/bun-profile.

 Download release build from pull requests